Connecting people and fostering independence through innovative and affordable housing, because everyone needs a place to call home.

 Creating a culture of community members sharing resources to prevent homelessness

-In our Youth Host Home program, we have home providers throughout all of Pierce County; our Adult Homesharing program covers all of Pierce County, South King County, and North Thurston County.
-Our Transitional Family Housing units are located in the City of Tacoma.
+In our Youth Host Home program, we have home providers throughout all of Pierce County; our Adult Homesharing program covers all of Pierce County,

 Shared Housing Services is a 501c3 nonprofit organization located in Tacoma, Washington.
 Our mission is “Connecting people and fostering independence through innovative and affordable housing, because everyone needs a place to call home”.